-Credit-based billing charges users from a pre-funded balance instead of invoicing at month-end.
-To add it to a Claude Code app with no-code billing setup, connect Credyt's MCP server and run three billing skills (pricing-strategy, billing-setup, billing-integration); they configure your pricing, wire balance authorization into your app, and add a link to Credyt's branded billing portal where users top up.
+Credit-based pricing lets customers prepay for a bundle of credits and redeem them as they use your product.
+To add it to a Claude Code app, connect Credyt's MCP server with one claude mcp add command, then run three billing skills (pricing-strategy, billing-setup, billing-integration).
+They define a credit asset with an exchange rate, wire credit redemption into your app, and add a portal link where users buy credit packs.
 End-to-end setup runs in one afternoon with no backend code written by hand.

-This article shows how to ship the kind of credit-based pricing Lovable uses inside a Claude Code app: a balance display in the UI, a link to a branded billing portal where users top up, an automatic check before every paid action, and a real-time debit when each call completes.
-OpenAI prices its API the same way.
+This article shows how to ship the kind of credit-based pricing vibe coders keep hitting walls on inside a Claude Code app.
+The setup gives you four things: a credit balance in the UI, a "Manage billing" link to a branded portal, a check before every paid call, and a real-time debit when each call completes.
+OpenAI prices its API on a credit balance.
 Cursor's Pro tier runs on the same primitives.
+Anthropic's own API works the same way.

 What we're going to build